apalarcon/LATTIN-docs/docs/source/introduction.rst

 Heat tracking methods
 -------------------------

-Overview of threshold parameters for heat tracking.
-In SCH19, the condition of the ABL must be satisfied at time t and t-6.
+Heat tracking is based on the dry static energy (DSE) or potential temperature (θ).The following table shows an overview of threshold parameters for heat tracking.
+In SCH19, the condition of the atmospheric boundary layer (ABL) must be satisfied at time t and t-6.
 These threshold values have been obtained for Δt = 6 h.

 +------------+----------------------------+-----------------+-------------------+-----------------+-------------------------------+
 |**Method**  | Air parcels are warmed if  | **|Δq| (%)**    | **|ΔRH| (%)**     | **ABL**         | **Reference**                 |